-Tips for a tree that looks sick or unhealthy
+Tips for helping a tree that looks sick or unhealthy

-Note that a sick or unhealthy tree does not mean that it is doomed!
-A tree is a living being that can get sick, but can also heal.
+If your tree is sick or unhealthy, it isn’t necessarily doomed!
+A tree is a living being that can get sick but can also get better.

-Several factors can have an impact on the health of a tree:
+Several factors can impact the health of a tree:

-- mechanical damage: injury or breakage caused by the lawn mower or edger, by landscaping work, etc.
+• physical damage: injury or breakage caused by lawn mowers, edgers, landscaping work, etc.

-What to do if your tree is in bad shape?
+What to do if your tree is struggling

-- Take the time to examine it thoroughly, assess its growing conditions and review your care practices.
+• Take the time to examine your tree thoroughly, assess its growing conditions and review the Caring For Your Tree page.

-- Consult the different sections of our guide on the diseases and pests you may face.
+• Consult the different sections of our guide on the diseases and pests you may be facing.

 Bacterial blight

-Description: This bacterial disease is common in several species of Rosaceae.
+Description: This bacterial disease is common in several species of trees.
 It spreads very quickly and can be fatal for the tree.
-The infection spreads like fire, especially during a hot, humid and rainy spring.
-The damage resembles burns: the flowers and young shoots eventually wilt and then dry out and turn black, but often remain attached to the plant.
-The bark of infected branches takes on a reddish-brown hue well demarcated from the healthy parts.
+Bacterial blight spreads rapidly, especially during a hot, humid and rainy spring.
+The damage it causes resembles burns: the flowers and young shoots wilt, dry out and turn black, often remaining attached to the plant.
+The bark of infected branches takes on a reddish-brown hue which is clearly distinguishable from the healthy parts.

-Scouting: Early in the spring, before leafing out, examine the twigs to speed up any discoloration of the bark.
-At the time of flowering, inspect the flowers and young shoots because this is when the disease spreads most rapidly.
-Continue inspection until mid-summer.
+Detection: Early in the spring, before leafing out, examine the twigs for any bark discoloration.
+When the tree flowers, inspect the flowers and young shoots because this is when the disease spreads most rapidly.
+Continue inspecting your tree until mid-summer.

-Physical Control: Prune back infected branches immediately, make the cut in healthy tissue at least 30-50 cm (12-20 inches) below any visible discoloration on the bark, and always prune in dry weather.
-Sterilize pruning instruments between each cut with 70% isopropyl alcohol (rubbing alcohol).
-Rake up and destroy infected leaves and fruit that deposit on the ground and discard all cutting residues and infected debris.
+Practical measures: Prune back infected branches immediately, making the cut in healthy tissue at least 30-50 cm (12-20 inches) below any visible discoloration on the bark.
+Always prune in dry weather and sterilize pruning instruments between each cut with 70% isopropyl alcohol (rubbing alcohol).
+Rake up and dispose of infected leaves and fruit that fall on the ground and throw away all cuttings and infected debris.

 For more information : https://espacepourlavie.ca/carnet-horticole/pests-and-diseases/brulure-bacterienne-des-rosacees https://aimfc.nrcan.gc.ca/en/diseases/factsheet/176